HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/configuration/ChangeCellandNodeName.md

-# How to change a cell name and node name in a standalone HCL Digital Experience environment?
+# How to change cell and node names in a standalone HCL DX environment?

 ## Applies to